kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-vitamin-dickhead.md

 - *Censor*
 Don’t call it censorship of course (duh).
 Basically, take what feedback they give and extract only what supports your ‘proposal’, discarding the rest.
 You can excuse this in any number of ways, but a popular way is to say it’s for the sake of ‘simplicity’.
 - *Ostracise*
 Make sure you send the message in your daily interactions that even though you've asked for it, feedback isn't actually welcome.
-We recommend making public sarcastic jokes at the dissident’s expense, infantilising them by talking about them when they are present as if they are not in the room, smug smirks, and cold shoulders.
+We recommend making sarcastic jokes at the dissident’s expense, infantilising them by talking about them when they are present as if they are not in the room, smug smirks, and cold shoulders.
 You’ll find your own ways but just make sure they understand they are inferior.
 - *Conceal*
 It should go without saying but the ‘feedback’ is just for the appearance of dialogue, whereas the real discussions are had in private amongst yourselves.
 Try to keep them verbal so as not to leave a paper trail.